Celsius vs Red Bull caffeine: Which has more? Science shows

 Digestive health matters when you decide between Celsius caffeine vs Red Bull.
 Caffeine stimulates stomach acid and speeds up intestinal movement.
 That can trigger heartburn, loose stools, or cramping in some men who are sensitive.

 High sugar loads, like those in regular Red Bull, draw water into the intestines and can worsen bloating or diarrhea in men with irritable bowel tendencies.
 Artificial sweeteners and sugar alcohols, used in many zero‑sugar drinks, may ferment in the gut and cause gas.
-Early research suggests that some non‑nutritive sweeteners can shift gut microbiome balance, although the health impact in real‑world doses remains uncertain.[6]
+Some research, including the 2014 Nature paper by Suez and colleagues, suggests certain non‑nutritive sweeteners can shift gut microbiome balance, although the health impact in real‑world doses remains uncertain.[6]

 Caffeine has a half‑life of about five to six hours in most adults.
 Half‑life means the time it takes for half the dose to clear from your blood.
-Research shows that 400 milligrams of caffeine taken zero, three, or six hours before bed still reduces total sleep time and deep sleep in healthy adults.[8]
+A 2013 study in the Journal of Clinical Sleep Medicine by Drake and colleagues found that 400 milligrams of caffeine taken zero, three, or six hours before bed still reduced total sleep time in healthy adults.[8]
 Deep sleep is when men release much of their nightly growth hormone and restore testosterone sensitivity.

-Even one week of sleeping less than five hours per night can lower daytime testosterone by 10 to 15 percent in young men.[7]
-Meta‑analyses and guidelines suggest that symptomatic men with total testosterone below about 350 nanograms per deciliter, or free testosterone below about 100 picograms per milliliter, are the ones who benefit most from testosterone replacement once other causes are addressed.[9]
-If late‑day caffeine from high‑dose drinks like Celsius is clipping your sleep, it can push you toward fatigue, lower libido, and slower recovery, long before lab numbers cross into frank hypogonadism.
+Even one week of sleeping less than five hours per night can lower daytime testosterone by 10 to 15 percent in young men, as reported by Leproult and Van Cauter in JAMA (2011).[7]
+According to the 2018 Endocrine Society clinical practice guideline (Bhasin et al.), clinicians should diagnose hypogonadism only when men have consistent symptoms and unequivocally and consistently low morning total testosterone confirmed on repeat testing, using accurate assays and the lab’s reference range (rather than one universal cutoff).[9]
+If late‑day caffeine from high‑dose drinks like Celsius is clipping your sleep, it can push you toward fatigue, lower libido, and slower recovery long before you meet criteria for clinical hypogonadism.

 Conditions linked to it

 • High blood pressure and heart disease.
-Randomized trials show that energy drinks can acutely raise blood pressure and heart rate in healthy men, and case reports link heavy use to arrhythmias, including atrial fibrillation.[2],[5] Men with known hypertension, structural heart disease, or a history of arrhythmia should be cautious with any high‑caffeine drink.
+Randomized studies show that energy drinks can acutely raise blood pressure and heart rate in healthy people, and the 2010 Mayo Clinic Proceedings review by Higgins and colleagues discussed case reports linking heavy use to arrhythmias, including atrial fibrillation.[2]
+Men with known hypertension, structural heart disease, or a history of arrhythmia should be cautious with any high‑caffeine drink.

 • Obesity, prediabetes, and type 2 diabetes.
-Frequent intake of sugary drinks like regular Red Bull is tied to larger waistlines, higher fasting glucose, and a higher risk of type 2 diabetes in men.[4]
-Celsius avoids sugar, so it is less likely to spike blood sugar directly, yet large volumes can still feed cravings for sweet, ultra‑processed foods.
+Frequent intake of sugary drinks like regular Red Bull is tied to larger waistlines, higher fasting glucose, and a higher risk of type 2 diabetes in men.
+The association is summarized in the 2010 Circulation review by Malik et al.[4] Celsius avoids sugar, so it is less likely to spike blood sugar directly, yet large volumes can still feed cravings for sweet, ultra‑processed foods.

 • Gastroesophageal reflux disease, or GERD.
 GERD is chronic acid reflux that irritates the throat and esophagus.
 Caffeine, carbonation, and large sugar loads can all loosen the valve between the stomach and esophagus and worsen heartburn in men prone to reflux.